gafusion/doc/html/src/cgyro/cgyro_list.rst

 **Commments**

-- DEFAULT: 1.0
+- DEFAULT = :math:`[1,1,1,\ldots]`
-- When experimental profiles are used (:ref:`cgyro_profile_model` = 2), the density as a function of radius is read from :ref:`input.profiles` and the density gradient is computed internally.
+- When experimental profiles are used (:ref:`cgyro_profile_model` = 2), the density as a function of radius is read from :ref:`input.profiles` and the gradient is computed internally.
 The normalizing length is the plasma minor radius.
 - When rotation effects are included (:ref:`cgyro_rotation_model` = 2), this parameter is the value at the outboard midplane (:math:`\theta=0`).